jdart/Spex/README.md

 `$spex->addTemplateVar('homepage', $pages->get('/'));`

+If you want a variable to be available on every page then use addTemplateVar in _init.

 ### docReady

 If you have some JavaScript in your template, you'll want to wrap it in a docReady() like below.